mstcl/paper-web/README.md

 # paper-web

+__Unifie

+## Contains

+- Lemmy (deprecated starting from version 0.18.0)
+- Linkding
+- Miniflux
+- Cgit
+- Flame

+## To be added

+- Dokuwiki: as external template
-__Unified look for some self-hosted services, inspired by Lora theme__
+- Zola: as external themed look for *.bim.boats, inspired by Lora theme__

 ## Instructions